MicrosoftDocs/memdocs/sccm/core/understand/supported-configurations-for-ltsb.md

 The Mac client installation package is not supplied with the Configuration Manager media.
 You can download it as part of the "Clients for Additional Operating Systems" download from the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkID=525184).

-Support for Mac operating systems is limited to those listed in this section, and it does not include additional operating systems that might be supported by a future update to Mac client installation packages for Current Branch.
+Support for Mac operating systems is limited to those listed in this section.
+Support does not include additional operating systems that might be supported by a future update to Mac client installation packages for Current Branch.

 For more information, see [How to deploy clients to Macs in System Center Configuration Manager](/sccm/core/clients/deploy/deploy-clients-to-macs).